etrommer/etrommer.github.io/_posts/2020-02-08-projects-inkscape-latex-graphics.md

 ```
 It simply converts all the file under `svg` into a PDF of the same name in the folder `pdf`.

 If I add a new file, I'll have to run the script manually once.
-I get my drawing converted into a PDF which I can then easily embed without issues.
+I get my drawing converted into a PDF which I can then easily embed like so:
 ```latex
 \begin{figure}[htb!]
 	\includegraphics[width=\linewidth]{img/pdf/some_drawing.pdf}